Quick Program Facts

 Our program prepares you for entry-level work in an:

 - Ophthalmology office

 - Fit and dispense contact lenses and eyeglasses

 - Passing score on the Adult Basic Education (TABE) test, if applicable

 Credentials in Detail

-After successfully completing this course, you will receive a TCC Certificate of Completion.
+After successfully completing each course requirement, you will receive a TCC Certificate of Completion.